vodorok/Eclipse-example-project-for-Tycho/README.md

 !├── mavendeps                              | 3rd party dependencies needed to
 !│   └── pom.xml                            | defined here.
  │
-+├── features                             │ features are the smallest deployable -│   ├── example.feature                  │ units, consisting of plugins.
++├── features                               │ features are the smallest -│   ├── example.feature                    │ deployable units, consisting of
--│   │   ├── build.properties
+-│   │   ├── build.properties               │ plugins.
 !│   │   ├── feature.xml                    │ Features are also pomless.
 -│   │   └── .project
-+   └── pom.xml                           │ Pom file only in the root features.
++│   └── pom.xml                            │ Pom file only in the features.
  │
 !├── .mvn                                   │ pomless  build setup gets !│   └── extensions.xml                     │ specified here.
  │
 +├── pom.xml                                │ There is a root project, with
 +├── .project                               │ a root pom file.
  ├── README.md
 +└── releng                                 │ The build config project, and the
 +    │                                      │  update site project resides here
 -    ├── example.configuration
 -    │   ├── pom.xml
 -    │   └── .project
 #    ├── example.update                     │ The update site that publishes the
 #    │   ├── category.xml                   │ that is configured to publish the
 #    │   ├── pom.xml                        │ feature.
 #    │   └── .project
 +    └── pom.xml